oZelloX/QA-portfolio-/README.md

 - **theory_notes/**
   Notes, terminology, study materials, and QA checklists.

+- **archive/**
+  Old tasks, drafts, or completed exercises that are no longer actively maintained but kept for reference.

 ## 📌 About Me

 Aspiring QA Engineer with a background in Quality Inspection in the automotive industry.